HPV (Human Papilloma Virus) | Causes, Symptoms, Diagnosis, & Treatment

 - On the groin (where the genital area meets the inner thigh)

 In many cases, HPV causes no symptoms.
 When they do occur, the most common symptom is warts in the genital area.
 Signs of infection can appear weeks, months, or even years after the person has been infected with the virus.

 How is HPV diagnosed?

 There are no blood tests for HPV, but some tests can help your health care provider diagnose the infection.

 - Pap test — During this test, the health care provider removes a sample of cells from the cervix.
-The cells are then examined under a microscope to look for any changes in the cells, even in the absence of genital warts.
+The cells are then examined under a microscope to look for any changes in the cells, even if the patient does not have genital warts.

-- Colposcopy — For this test, a health care provider uses an instrument — called a colposcope — that shines a light and magnifies the view of the cervix.
+- Colposcopy — For this test, a health care provider uses an instrument — called a colposcope — that shines a light and enlarges the view of the cervix.
 A vinegar solution is placed on the cervix.
-The solution turns abnormal cells that are infected with HPV white, so they can be more easily seen.
+The solution turns abnormal cells that are infected with HPV white, so they can be seen more easily.